Post-assault treatment of sexual assault victims: Medical examination and "rape kits"

 In 2019, the Debbie Smith Reauthorization Act of 2019 was enacted to provide funding to help eliminate backlogs in rape kit testing.
 More than 100,000 rape kits in the United States remain untested.

+Acknowledgement of victim's courage by police

+Police may acknowledge and thank victims for coming forward in sexual assault cases, noting that reporting assaults is incredibly difficult and takes a great deal of courage.

 Interview by police

 As part of police investigations, victims are interviewed by police.
 The interview is usually recorded, and a transcript may be prepared.

 If police believe the reported victim is making a false accusation of rape, they may interrogate that person as a suspect rather than a victim.
 In some cases, harsh questioning and social stigmatization has caused even actual victims of rape to recant and then be charged with making a false report.

 Treatment of Victims during Court hearings

 A study done in Australia by the Crime Statistics Agency revealed that most reports of sexual assault to the Police do not make it past the initial stage, with "police identifying an offender for half of incidents reported to them and charging an offender for one in four".

 If rape accusations reported to the police head to trial, further questioning and public scrutiny may impact on a victim's recovery and compound their trauma.
 Typically, the cross-examination will scrutinize the “reliability of the witness, the plausibility of an alleged assault or the credibility or consistency of evidence”.

 Australian Criminologist Dr. Andy Kaladelfos says that the treatment of sexual assault survivors during trials is worse than it was during the 1950s in Australia.
 Dr. Kaladelfos says this treatment is one of the reasons many drop their cases before or during the trial, with many describing the experience akin to reliving the experience or “another rape”.
 Victims are asked to describe in detail the experience, as well as personal information such as what clothes they were wearing, and other unrelated information not directly involved in the incident, such as their background and relationship history.
 Questions like these are typically only directed at the victims, and can confuse, mislead, or intimidate victims, Dr. Kaladelfos says.
 The length of defendant cross-examination questioning has risen by approximately 30% since the 1950s - in the case of child case examinations, they are now three times as long.
 He cites one child victim who was asked 1,000 questions during a cross-examination.